Tere Bin Laden

-Tere Bin Laden is a 2010 Indian Hindi-language satire comedy film produced by Walkwater Media and written and directed by Abhishek Sharma.
-In the film, an ambitious young Pakistani reporter, in his desperation to migrate to the United States, makes a fake Osama bin Laden video using a lookalike, and sells it to TV channels.
-Osama bin Laden was played by Pradhuman Singh.
+Tere Bin Laden is a 2010 Indian Hindi-language satire comedy film produced by sisters Pooja Shetty Deora and Aarti Shetty under Walkwater Media and written and directed by debutante Abhishek Sharma.
+Marking the Indian film debut of Pakistani actor Ali Zafar and starring Pradhuman Singh Mall in his film debut as well, it follows an ambitious young Pakistani reporter who, in his desperation to migrate to the United States, makes a fake Osama bin Laden video using a lookalike, and sells it to TV channels.
 The film is a spoof on Osama Bin Laden as well as a comic satire on America's war against terror and the realities of the post-9/11 world.
 The film was released worldwide, except in the United States and Pakistan, on 16 July 2010.

 A sequel, Tere Bin Laden: Dead or Alive, was released in 2016.

 Plot

 Ali Hassan works for Danka TV in Karachi, Pakistan, and dreams of migrating to the United States, but his visa applications are rejected for seven years straight in the aftermath of September 11 attacks.
 While covering a local event for his channel, he discovers Noora, a poultry farmer and Osama bin Laden lookalike, and hits upon an idea to make a fake Osama tape.
 He recruits his assistant Gul, colleague Lateef, makeup artist Zoya and radio jockey Qureishi in his scheme, and tricks Noora into shooting the tape under false pretenses.
 He then sells the tape to Majeed, the owner of Danka TV, hoping to raise money for the elusive US visa.
-However, the US government and Pakistani Intelligence get involved once it releases, thwarting his plans and starting a war in Afghanistan.
+However, the US government and Pakistani intelligence get involved once it releases, thwarting his plans and starting a war in Afghanistan.
 A CIA and Pakistani team, led by Ted Wood and Usman, is formed to investigate Osama's location in Pakistan.

 Ali decides to defuse the situation by making another tape in which Osama declares a ceasefire with the US, and somehow manages to convince Noora and Qureishi who disapprove of his actions.
 During the shooting, Noora unwittingly detonates a grenade, which kills his beloved rooster.
 Depressed, he runs away from the studio with the Osama makeup still on, forcing Ali and the others to follow suit.
 Meanwhile, Ted Wood and Usman track them down and arrest the entire team.
 However, during their interrogation, the truth is revealed, and to save Ted's face, Ali convinces him to make his planned tape of Osama declaring a ceasefire.
 When the second fake tape releases, the United States accepts the offer of a ceasefire, and Ali is at last able to make it to America.